Congruent Angles — Definition, Symbol, & Examples

-Congruent in geometry means that one figure, whether it is (line segment, polygon, angle, or 3D shape), is identical to another in shape and size.
+Congruent in geometry means that one figure, whether a line segment, polygon, angle, or 3D shape, is identical to another in shape and size.
 Corresponding angles on congruent figures are always congruent.

 The definition of congruent angles is two or more angles with equal measures in degrees or radians.
 Congruent angles need not face the same way or be constructed using the same figures (rays, lines, or line segments).
 If the two angle measurements are equal, the angles are congruent.

 The easiest way to measure the number of degrees in an angle is with a protractor.

 To talk and write about or draw angles, we need common symbols and words to describe them.
 We have three symbols mathematicians use:

 is sometimes used to indicate a measured angle.

 rad means radians, a method of measuring angles in the metric system.

 Let's look at how we can describe these two angles:

 We could say that (angle O) and (angle A) are congruent, and both measure 55°.
 We could also say that mathematically:

 Since both angles measure less than 90°, they are also acute and made using rays.
 The shorthand description, and identifies each angle's vertex, or point where rays meet.